-With 12 wines on tap, /pôr/ was one of the largest Wine on Tap System in Colorado.
+With over a dozen wines on tap, /pôr/ has one of the largest Wine on Tap Systems in Colorado.
 If you’re a wine drinker, you have to stop in and taste the difference.

 All of our wines on tap can be enjoyed as a flight (3 - 3 oz) | glass (6 oz) | 2 glass carafe (12 oz) | 5 glass carafe (30 oz)